shrine-maiden-heavy-industries/torii-usb/docs/gateware/usb/usb2/index.md

 .. figure:: ../../../_images/USBDevice.svg
    :alt: USB 2.0 architecture diagram

-   The overall architecture of a SOL USB 2.0 device, highlighting the ``USBDevice`` components, their connections to the *endpoint interfaces*, and optional *bus translator*.
+   The overall architecture of a Torii-USB USB 2.0 device, highlighting the ``USBDevice`` components, their connections to the *endpoint interfaces*, and optional *bus translator*.
 ```